Introduction

 controversial component of paper money collecting today.

-of grading is so subjective and dependant on external
+is so subjective and dependant on external influences

-well grade the same note differently on separate
+experienced individual may well grade the same note

 ?